 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-You might lose weight on the fruitarian diet, but I don’t consider this a true benefit.
-Any losses are likely to disappear if you abandon the diet, and your weight will creep back up.
+“You might lose weight on the fruitarian diet, but I don’t consider this a true benefit, because you are likely losing muscle,” says Patton.

 Instead, dietitians always recommend choosing an eating style or diet that you can stick with long-term.

 Fruit-based diets can be very restrictive and can cause several health problems: